 One of the best ways to learn a language is by speaking it out loud.
 Make sure your classroom is an environment where everyone feels comfortable practicing their French skills.
 You can do this by allowing students to participate in conversations (even if they don’t always get it right) and providing positive reinforcement whenever they use the language correctly.

-Lucy from For French Immersion is “It might sound simple and even obvious, but focus more on complimenting students who make an effort to speak French instead of calling out the ones who don’t.
+Lucy from For French Immersion thinks positive reinforcement is one of the most important classroom management strategies.
+She says “It might sound simple and even obvious, but focus more on complimenting students who make an effort to speak French instead of calling out the ones who don’t.
 Positive reinforcement is always a better investment of your time and energy because it usually pays off.”

 It’s also important to set clear expectations regarding when students should switch from English to French.
 At a certain point in the less, you can require all students to ask questions or make comments in French.